kevinolega/callcentertrainingtips/_posts/2018-06-24-personality-test.md

 ---

-The difference between a confident person and a person who is not confent is that with a confident person the words just flow out naturally.
+The difference between a confident person and a person who is not confident is that with a confident person the words just flow out naturally.

 The person who is not confident hesitates a lot.